 - Explore Trails

-The trail begins at Deep Fork Creek, near I-44 and Grand Boulevard, and follows the roadway south along portions of an abandoned railroad.
-Those with an interest in trains can take a detour to visit the Oklahoma Railway Museum, situated in a former railroad depot at 3400 NE Grand Blvd.
+Oklahoma City’s Katy Trail begins at Deep Fork Creek, near Interstate 44 and Grand Boulevard, and follows the roadway south along portions of an abandoned railroad.
+Those with an interest in trains can take a detour to visit the Oklahoma Railway Museum, situated in a former railroad depot at 3400 NE Grand Boulevard.

-Along the northern half of the trail, you won't be far from many of the city's most popular attractions: the Science Museum Oklahoma, the Oklahoma City Zoo and the Remington Park Racetrack.
+Along the northern half of the trail, you won't be far from many of the city's most popular attractions: the Science Museum Oklahoma, the Remington Park race track and casino, and the Oklahoma City Zoo and Botanical Garden.
 You will also pass Northeast Lake, a favorite spot for many types of birds.

 At its southern end, two parks offer many recreational amenities.
 Washington Park has a playground, picnic shelter and athletic fields.
 Douglass Park provides a baseball field and basketball courts, as well as a golf course and sprayground.

-Parking is available at the trail's southern end at Washington Park (400 N. High Avenue) and Douglass Park (900 Carverdale Drive).
+Parking is available at the Katy Trail's southern end at Washington Park (400 N. High Avenue) and Douglass Park (900 Carverdale Drive).